GreatDevelopers/text_to_dxf/README.md

 This software is totally written in Python.
 So Python interpretor should be installed correctly in your system.
 Also be sure that python binary is in your system path (to be accessed easily).
-To test the output of this software any CAD software compatible with dxf format should be installed such as AutoCAD, QCAD etc.
+To test the output of this software any CAD software compatible with dxf format should be installed such as LibreCAD, AutoCAD, QCAD etc.